NicoReyH/portfolio/README.md

 # portfolio
-Portafolio personal no terminado.
-Falta el backend.
+Portafolio personal no terminado aún.